-Thai national religion is Buddhism.
+Buddhism is the main religion of Thailand.
 With more than 93% of the population as Buddhists, Thailand is one of the few Buddhist countries on the planet.
 The second most influential religion in Thailand is Islam, followed by Christianity.
-In addition, Hinduism and Sikhism are noticeable in the country.
+Hinduism and Sikhism are also noticeable in the country.

 With that said, you might be curious about the relationship between Thailand and all religions.
 Read on and find out more about the religious aspect of Thailand.